chabulhwi/lean-notes/docs/en/CYSEM.md

 ## Important premises and lemmas

-Below are some important premises of my arguments.
+Below are some important premises and lemmas.

 ### Important premises